Chris Fleming (TV personality): Career as a medium

 In Fleming's publications, and in his television and public appearances, he claims that he has been having psychic and paranormal experiences since the age of four.
 He claims that their movement via thoughts and their telepathic abilities eventually became more of an interest of study rather than a fear.
 Over a period of time he claims he was in contact with a spirit named Henry that would warn him about other ghosts and entities as well as tell him things about the universe and people he knew.
 One conversation with Henry, in particular, stands out in Fleming's writings and lectures.
 Fleming claims that when he asked Henry if there was any life on planets in the Solar System, the response was on "Europa" and when asked what type of life, the response was, "Plant and bacteria."
-Fleming claims to have conversed with Henry on the Ouija board from 1975–79 before Henry stopped interacting with Fleming.
+Fleming claims to have conversed with Henry on the Ouija board from 1975 to 1979 before Henry stopped interacting with Fleming.
 It wasn't until the late 1990s that Fleming overheard on CNN that scientists now believe there is life on Europa, one of planet Jupiter's moons.

 Fleming currently travels around to speak at events, colleges, and universities about various paranormal topics.